GenDeathrow/SDV_BlessingsAndCurses/README.md

 # Blessings and Curses [![](http://cf.way2muchnoise.eu/307717.svg)](https://stardewvalley.curseforge.com/projects/307717)

-his mod adds a random chance to gain a random buff or debuff  every X amount of days.
+This mod adds a random chance to gain a random buff or debuff  every X amount of days.
 The random days are configurable via json files.
 This mod contains over 28+ buffs/debuffs.
 On average each buff last 15mins, Some may be lessened.
 Your Buff will only last the day it was given.
 Sleep resets the buff.